When Should I Start Deworming My Puppy?

 1.1 Effects of Worms on

 Worms are more common in puppies than one might think.
 These pesky parasites can have a variety of detrimental effects on their young bodies.
 Worm infestation can lead to poor digestion, malnutrition, and an impaired immune system.
 Puppies with worms are often seen with a dull coat, a bloated belly, and may also experience diarrhea or constipation.
-The presence of worms can also cause stunted growth and weight loss, impeding their development into healthy adult dogs.
+The presence of worms can also cause stunted growth and weight loss, impeding their development into healthy adult .

 1.2 Health Risks for Puppies